10 Easy Garden Activities for Children while Self Isolating March 26, 2020 16:45

-We are all in unchartered waters and so, here are ten easy ideas that I've either done myself, heard about from others or just found via good old pinterest and thought… 'Ooh yes!
+We are all in unchartered waters and so, these 10 garden activities for the kids are ones that I've either done myself, heard about from others or just found via good old pinterest and thought… 'Ooh yes!
 Let's add that to the curriculum over the next few weeks!
 If you have any to add, please do so in the comments below - the more the merrier!

 1. Make a Scarecrow.
 Thought this was a fab idea, courtesy of my sister.
 Thankfully there are no rules on scarecrows - Choose to string up bits of foil and coloured paper to blow in the breeze or go the full monty with a suited and booted broom handle, you decide.
 My sister had her two little ones making scarecrows out of recycled bottles, yoghurt pots and tissue paper yesterday.
 There was a lack of glue around the place, so one part flour, one part water was enough to keep the paper mache in place.
 Fab.